Receiving food stamps in Florida? You can receive discounted admission to several venues throughout the state!

 Children ages 10 and under will love exploring the Pensacola Children’s Museum!
 The first floor showcases a recreation of Pensacola’s colonial history.
 On the second floor, children can explore the maritime, military, industrial, multicultural, Native American and Civil War history of this great area.
 Special activities and storytelling occur periodically.

 Pensacola Children’s Museum is a Museums for All member.
+Up to 4 people can receive the EBT discount rate.

-Pensacola Lighthouse & Museums – FREE (up to 4 people)
+Pensacola Lighthouse & Museums – FREE

 2081 Radford Blvd Pensacola, FL 32508